 Writing Center located at Sage Hall Room 100 is an invaluable resource for the students.
 Tutoring is available as well as weekly workshops.
 Appointments are not necessary and walk-ins are welcome.
 Please check out the website for open hours.

 Are you interested in meeting other students and faculty from the English department?
 Would you like to know more about the English major and courses offered in the English department?
 Come and see us at Colston 421 during club hours.
-Contact Dr. Michael Denbo at for any questions.
+Contact Dr. Joseph Donica at for any questions.

 English Faculty Lecture Series